 - Hands On Machine Learning by Aurélien Géron

 We will also run through a little bit of my learning philosophy before we dive into the books.
-Here we go.
+I’ve included a video that summaries this blog below.
+Let’s begin.

 Simple and elegant.
 Python is a general purpose programming language.
 Simple, it is easy to get started with.
 Elegant, it can be taken all the way to professional use.